scalawithcats/scala-with-cats/src/pages/intro/scalaz.md

   // == "\"abc\""
 ~~~

 Notice that the output for `String` is wrapped in double quotes like a Scala string literal.
-This hints at `Show's` intended purpose -- to provide useful debugging output for developers.
+This hints at `Show's` intended purpose---to provide useful debugging output for developers.

 #### Interface Syntax